zestones/yacms-client-template/README.md

 > [!IMPORTANT]
 > The `.nojekyll` file must be present in `public/` for GitHub Pages deployment to work correctly.

+## SEO Configuration

+The `robots.txt` file in the `public/` folder is used to manage how search engines crawl and index your site.
+Customize it as needed to improve your site's SEO.

+> [!NOTE]
+> YACMS automatically generates a sitemap for your site, which is essential for SEO.

 ## Documentation